gridai/grid-docs/docs/platform/10_known-issues.md

 ---
-description: known issue in the Grid Platform
+title: Known Issues
+sidebar_label: Known Issues
 ---

 # Known Issues
 #### Last Updated: April 1, 2022

 ### [BYOC](https://docs.grid.ai/platform/custom-cloud-credentials/byoc)
 * Creating runs with the same name across two cluster is currenly supported, but prohibits certain operations against runs/experiments.

 ### [Artifacts](https://docs.grid.ai/features/runs/artifacts)
 * Artifacts don't sync for fast experiments: We have detected a race condition with short-running experiments, which may cause artifacts not to be properly synced.
 We recommend ensuring your experiments last at least a minute (to be safe).
 You can add sleep if needed as a workaround.

 * Canceling download of Artifacts: When downloading the artifacts, Ctrl-C does not cancel the download.
 As a workaround, use Ctrl-Z followed by `kill -9 $(jobs -p)`.